yasiryagi/helpdesk/tools/cli/README.md

 # Overview

-The CLI tool is currently quite rough, and it's main function is to let the Storage Provider Lead perform their duties in a more user friendly matter than the [extrinsics](https://testnet.joystream.org/#/extrinsics) tab.
-Hence this guide will focus primarily on that.
+The CLI tool is currently quite rough, and its main function is to let the Storage Provider Lead perform their duties in a more user-friendly manner than the [extrinsics](https://testnet.joystream.org/#/extrinsics) tab.
+For this reason, the guide will focus primarily on this side of the tool's functionality.

 ## Install

-To get the CLI up and running, on a mac or linux based system, you need `yarn`.
-On debian based linux, you will not have much success using `apt`, but you can check out [this guide](/roles/storage-providers/README.md#install-yarn-and-node-on-linux) for help.
+To get the CLI up and running, on a Mac or Linux based system, you need `yarn`.
+On Debian based Linux, you will not have much success using `apt`, but you can check out [this guide](/roles/storage-providers/README.md#install-yarn-and-node-on-linux) for help.

 ```
 $ cd ~/